Centipede fact sheet – garagun | Field of Mars EEC

 References

 Australian Museum.
 2019.
-Centipedes and millipedes. [online] Available at: <https://australian.museum/learn/animals/centipedes/>.
+Centipedes and millipedes. [online] Available at: https://australian.museum/learn/animals/centipedes/

-Dharug Dalang, n.d.
-Dharug dictionary. [online] Dharug and Dharawal resources.
-Available at: <https://dharug.dalang.com.au/language/dictionary>.
+Dharug Dalang. n.d.
+Dharug Dictionary: garagun. [online] Available at: https://dharug.dalang.com.au/language/view_word/898

 Museums Victoria. n.d.
-Do centipedes really have 100 legs?. [online] Available at: <https://museumsvictoria.com.au/article/do-centipedes-really-have-100-legs/>.
+Do centipedes really have 100 legs? [online] Available at: https://museumsvictoria.com.au/article/do-centipedes-really-have-100-legs/

 Image attributions